mallaire77/whoami/README.md

 ## Yoppworks
 **Principal Consultant**\
+<sup>**gcp**</sup>\
 *(May 2022 - Sept.
 2022)*
 - Worked primarily with the client's given stack & GCP (terraform)
 - Worked with senior management to build out Yoppwork's cloud services practice
 - Named Google's '[Partner of the Year](https://www.improving.com/thoughts/yoppworks-named-the-2023-google-cloud-public-sector-partner-of-the-year/)' for the 'Public Sector (Canada)' category within a year of launching Yoppwork's cloud services offering
-- Day to day, I worked in a client facing role to establish ways of working, regular check-ins, and facilitating knowledge transfer
+- Day to day, I worked with the team on software development tasks, prioritizing my client facing role to establish ways of working, regular check-ins, and facilitating knowledge transfer when the need arises
-- When time allowed, I'd be participating in development with the rest of the team

 **Team Lead**\
+<sup>**scala, js, akka, react native, kafka, postgresql, cassandra, protobuffer, docker, gitlab ci, dcos, gcp (gke)**</sup>\
 *(Oct.
 2020 - May 2022)*
 - Worked primarily with Scala, Akka, Typescript, ReactNative, and many GCP products (terraform)
 - Working as Team Lead for GoSpaces, a subsidiary of Yoppworks, GoSpaces is a